ESAI-CEU-UCH/kaggle-epilepsy/README.md

 - Dell PowerEdge 210 II server rack.
 - Intel Xeon E3-1220 v2 at 3.10GHz with 16GB RAM.
 - 2.6TB of NFS storage.

+The minimum requirements for the correct execution of this software are:

+- 6GB of RAM.
+- 1.5TB of disk space.